son-n-pham/git_practice/README.md

 - git reset commit_SHA: reset to previous commit with its 7-digit commit_SHA.
 This is to reset the HEAD to the specific commit; however, the change is still on the working directory.
 Need to run Git checkout HEAD filename to discard changes in the working directory and back to the previous commit.

 HEAD commit is the commit that we are currently on.

+### git branch:
+- git branch: Check what branch we are currently on.
+Branches have commits of master and commits which master does not have.
+- git branch new_branch: To create new_branch
+- git checkout branch_name: To switch to branch_name
+- git merge branch_name: To merge branch name to master.
+We need to have git checkout master to back to master first.